cocoa-mhlw/cocoa/README.md

 Covid19Radar is licensed under the GNU Affero General Public License v3.0.
 See [LICENSE](./LICENSE) for the full license text.

+The following are additional items in this license depending on the intention of the original author.
+In Addition to AGPL, this project not permit exercise of moral rights of co-authors.
+Dispute or litigation by each author is not allowed.

 ## About 3rd Party Software

 This file incorporates components from the projects listed [document](./COPYRIGHT_THIRD_PARTY_SOFTWARE_NOTICES.md).